flashnuke/wifi-deauth/README.md

 * A network adapter that supports monitor mode and packet injection
 * Scapy library (listed in `requirements.txt`)

-### Deadnet
+# Deadnet
-There's [another method](https://github.com/flashnuke/deadnet) to perform a DoS attack on networks, which requires credentials but quite effective.
+There's another [project](https://github.com/flashnuke/deadnet) that performs a DoS attack on networks, which requires credentials but quite effective nonetheless.

 # Disclaimer